Delivery GraphQL API reference

 You can make queries to the Delivery GraphQL API using either POST or GET requests.
 For both POST and GET requests, the base URL is the same.
 The difference is in how you specify your GraphQL query.
 The following examples show how to query for a specific article using POST and GET requests.POST request

 For POST requests, specify your GraphQL query in the body of your HTTP request.
-The maximum request body size is 8 kB.GET request
+The maximum request body size is 8 kB.curl --request POST \

 For GET requests, specify your GraphQL query using the query parameter namedquery